mineiros-io/terraform-google-logging-sink/README.md

   The ID of the project to create the sink in.

+  If omitted and either `var.organization` or `var.folder` are present, no project logging sink is created.

-  If omitted, the project associated with the provider is used.
+  If omitted and both `var.organization` and `var.folder` are omitted, the project associated with the provider is used.

 - [**`unique_writer_identity`**](#var-unique_writer_identity): *(Optional `bool`)*<a name="var-unique_writer_identity"></a>